Notes for Postgraduate Applicants

 - Other research facilities around the world - PUC (Chile), Singapore, Japan, Pakistan, India.

-Students who move on from physics have taken employment in the oil industry, instrument manufacture, Meteorological Office, financial service industry etc.
+Students who move on from physics have taken employment in the oil industry, instrument manufacture, Meteorological Office, financial service industry, data analysis, etc.